bioatlas/archive-docker/README.md

 # High level requirements for object storage

-Some widely known commercial solutions for object storage include for example dropbox and google drive which allows users to share “objects” such as images or documents.
+Some widely known commercial solutions for object storage include for example Dropbox and Google Drive which allows users to share “objects” such as images or documents.
 A drawback with these solutions are that they’re not GDPR-friendly and are hosted by a commercial third party which owns the data, indexes these resources and use them for targeted